113741090a/Density_Decomposition/README.md

 ## Hardware used
 The experiments are run on a Linux server with Intel Xeon(R) Silver 4114 at 2.20 GHz, with the amount of main memory limited to 57GB.

+## Master Script

+You can run "master_script_new.sh", then run "master_script_2.sh", the important figures will show in a folder named "images".
+Put this folder into folder named "source", then compile the latex code, the figures will show in the final pdf file.